 From Pips in Space to Newton's Space Saplings and beyond - the whole story.

 The UK Space Agency lead the UK's effort to explore and benefit from space, including inspiring the next generation of UK scientists and engineers.

 The Royal Botanic Gardens, Kew are a global resource for plant and fungal knowledge.
 At Wakehurst Place they manage a botanical garden with the world's largest seed conservation project.

 Gravity Fields is a science and arts festival, in and around Grantham, that celebrates the legacy of Isaac Newton.
-Newton's Space Saplings bidding process was launched at this year's Festival.
+Newton's Space Saplings bidding process was launched at the 2018 Festival.